prneidhardt/AWS-Data-Lakehouse/README.md

 ## Usage
 ### Prerequisites
-- An S3 bucket to store data which are part of either the landing, trusted, or curated zones
+- An S3 bucket to store data categorized into either the landing, trusted, or curated zone
 - Landing zone S3 buckets to ingest raw customer, step trainer, and accelerometer JSON files
 - IAM permissions for S3, Glue, and Athena
 - Database specific for project's Glue tables, e.g. `project`

-### To create Customer Landing Zone
-1. a.
-Run `customer_landing.sql` script in Athena to create `customer_landing` table

-### To create Accelerometer Landing Zone
-1. b.
-Run `accelerometer_landing.sql` script in Athena to create `accelerometer_landing` table

-### To create Step Trainer Landing Zone
-1. c.
-Run `step_trainer_landing.sql` script in Athena to create `step_trainer_landing` table

-### To create Customer Trusted Zone
-2. Run `Customer_Landing_to_Trusted.py` script in Glue to create `customer_trusted` table

-### To create Accelerometer Trusted Zone
-3. Run `Accelerometer_Landing_to_Trusted.py` script in Glue to create `accelerometer_trusted` table

-### To create Customer Curated Zone
-4. Run `Customer_Trusted_to_Curated.py` script in Glue to create `customer_curated` table

-### To create Step Trainer Curated Zone
-5. Run `Step_Trainer_Landing_to_Curated.py` script in Glue to create `step_trainer_curated` table

-### To create Machine Learning Curated Zone
-6. Run `Machine_Learning_Curated.py` script in Glue to create `machine_learning_curated` table

-## Solution

-### Technical Discussion
+### Outline
-Our data lakehouse solution provides a unified platform for data storage and processing.
-It has the flexibility of a data lake to store various data types and the structure and performance of a data warehouse for reliable analytics.

 The solution is built on AWS and uses the following services:
 - S3 for data storage
 - Glue for data processing
 - Athena for querying data

-I have provided five Python scripts which are run in Glue to create the tables in the data lakehouse solution.
+My data lakehouse solution is comprised of five Python scripts which are run in AWS Glue.
 The scripts are run in the following order:
 1. `Customer_Landing_to_Trusted.py`: This script transfers customer data from the 'landing' to 'trusted' zones.
 It filters for customers who have agreed to share data with researchers.
 2. `Accelerometer_Landing_to_Trusted.py`: This script transfers accelerometer data from the 'landing' to 'trusted' zones.
 It filters for Accelerometer readings from customers who have agreed to share data with researchers.
 3. `Customer_Trusted_to_Curated.py`: This script transfers customer data from the 'trusted' to 'curated' zones.
 It filters for customers with Accelerometer readings and have agreed to share data with researchers.
 4. `Step_Trainer_Landing_to_Curated.py`: This script transfers step trainer data from the 'landing' to 'curated' zones.
 It filters for curated customers with Step Trainer readings.
 5. `Machine_Learning_Curated.py`: This script combines Step Trainer and Accelerometer data from the 'curated' zone into a single table to train a machine learning model.

+### Directions
+#### To create Customer Landing Zone
+1. a.
+Run `customer_landing.sql` script in Athena to create `customer_landing` table

+#### To create Accelerometer Landing Zone
+1. b.
+Run `accelerometer_landing.sql` script in Athena to create `accelerometer_landing` table

+#### To create Step Trainer Landing Zone
+1. c.
+Run `step_trainer_landing.sql` script in Athena to create `step_trainer_landing` table

+#### To create Customer Trusted Zone
+2. Run `Customer_Landing_to_Trusted.py` script in Glue to create `customer_trusted` table

+#### To create Accelerometer Trusted Zone
+3. Run `Accelerometer_Landing_to_Trusted.py` script in Glue to create `accelerometer_trusted` table

+#### To create Customer Curated Zone
+4. Run `Customer_Trusted_to_Curated.py` script in Glue to create `customer_curated` table

+#### To create Step Trainer Curated Zone
+5. Run `Step_Trainer_Landing_to_Curated.py` script in Glue to create `step_trainer_curated` table

+#### To create Machine Learning Curated Zone
+6. Run `Machine_Learning_Curated.py` script in Glue to create `machine_learning_curated` table

+## Solution

+### Technical Discussion
+In a data lake architecture, the use of landing, trusted, and curated zones serves specific purposes that can significantly enhance the quality, reliability, and usability.

+- Landing Zone: The landing zone is often the first point of contact for raw data as it enters the data lake.
+It serves as a staging area where data from various sources is collected, often in its original format.
+This zone provides a place to accumulate data before any substantial processing occurs.
+This allows for flexibility, as the original raw data remains intact and available for different types of analysis or processing in the future.

+- Trusted Zone: After data has been landed, it may then be processed and moved to the trusted zone.
+In this zone, data is cleansed, validated, and often transformed into a structured format.
+This can include operations like deduplication, handling missing or incorrect data, and ensuring our customers have approved their data to be used for research purposes.
+The trusted zone is designed to be a source of reliable data for further analysis.

+- Curated Zone: The curated zone is where data is further transformed, often to meet the specific needs of a particular analysis, application, or group of users.
+This may involve operations like aggregating data, creating derived metrics, or combining multiple datasets.
+The curated zone should provide data that's ready-to-use for your specific data-driven applications and analyses.

+In essence, these three zones facilitate a layered approach to data management and preparation.
+Each stage adds value to the data, making it increasingly reliable and useful for our specific needs.
+This strategy also aids in maintaining data quality, tracking data lineage, and enabling efficient and versatile data exploration and analysis.

 ### Business Discussion
 Our data lakehouse solution is designed to give STEDI a robust and flexible data infrastructure that allows us to store, clean, and transform vast amounts of data.